readthedocs/readthedocs.org/docs/guides/run-elasticsearch-local.rst

 Elasticsearch can be downloaded directly from elastic.co.
 For Ubuntu, it's best to use the deb (Debian) package which will install everything you need to run Elasticsearch.

-RTD currently uses elasticsearch 1.x which can be easily downloaded and installed from the `elastic.co
+RTD currently uses elasticsearch 1.x which can be easily downloaded and installed from `elastic.co
 <https://www.elastic.co/downloads/past-releases/elasticsearch-1-3-8/>`_.

 Install the downloaded package by following command::